 Key Human Rights Due Diligence Frameworks

-Several human rights frameworks describe the due diligence steps that businesses should ideally implement to address human rights issues, including child labour.
+Several human rights frameworks describe the due diligence steps that businesses should ideally implement to address human rights issues, including forced labour.
 The primary framework is the UN Guiding Principles on Business and Human Rights (UNGPs).
 Launched in 2011, the UNGPs offer guidance on how to implement the United Nations “Protect, Respect and Remedy” Framework, which establishes the respective responsibilities of Governments and businesses — and where they intersect.

 The UNGPs set out how companies, in meeting their responsibility to respect human rights, should put in place due diligence and other related policies and process, which include:

-- A publicly available policy setting out the company’s commitment to respect human rights
+- A publicly available policy setting out the company’s commitment to respect human rights;

-- Assessment of any actual or potential adverse human rights impacts with which the company may be involved across its entire value chain
+- Assessment of any actual or potential adverse human rights impacts with which the company may be involved across its entire value chain;

-- Integration of the findings from their impact assessments into relevant internal functions/processes — and the taking of effective action to manage the same
+- Integration of the findings from their impact assessments into relevant internal functions/processes — and the taking of effective action to manage the same;

-- Tracking of the effectiveness of the company’s management actions
+- Tracking of the effectiveness of the company’s management actions;

-- Remediation of adverse impacts that the company has caused or contributed to
+- Remediation of adverse impacts that the company has caused or contributed to.

 Another important reference document is the ILO Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy (MNE Declaration), which contains the most detailed guidance on due diligence as it pertains to labour rights.
 These instruments, articulating principles of responsible business conduct, draw on international standards enjoying widespread consensus.